pytorch/glow/docs/IR.md

 ### The Lifetime of a Glow Instruction

-This section describes how instructions make their way from the beginning of the compilation pipeline, and through the different levels of IR and to the backends.
-The Glow compilation pipeline comes to solve the problem of targeting a large number of opcodes to many different targets.
-For example, being able to run the Div, Relu, ConvGrad opcodes on three different accelerators and two GPU vendors.
-The approach that was taken by classic learning frameworks was to implement each opcode for each hardware target.
-And so, Div would be implemented once for the GPU, once for the CPU, once for mobile, etc. This approach does not scale as the number of opcodes increase and the number of hardware targets increase.
-Instead, Glow takes a different approach.
-Instead of compiling the high-level operators directly, Glow performs "node-lowering".
-In this phase the compiler breaks the high-level operators into low-level linear algebra operators.
-For example, the FullyConnected layer is represented as a sequence of matrix multiplication followed by element-wise add.
-Then, the different compiler backends don't have to implement the FullyConnected layer and a dozen other high-level opcodes, just the low-level matrix multiplication.
-This lowering phase derives many of the design decisions of the compiler.

-In Glow, lowering is performed as part of the high-level graph, that's described above.
-The lowering process happens before IR-Gen for a number of reasons.
-First, the new lowered graph may allow additional graph-level optimizations.
-Second, the new graph structure may effect the decisions that the scheduler must take.
-And third, after lowering we allow the backends to perform additional target-specific optimizations.
-The lowering transformation does not preserve the semantics of the graph, because it is not possible to differentiate the graph for certain operators.
-For example, the Regression node becomes a nop, for the forward pass, but is translated into an element-wise subtract for the backward pass.
-Performing the lowering before differentiation would prevent us from performing the correct lowering of the Regression node.

 This is a high-level overview of the compilation process:

-1. The graph is constructed (via the c++ interface or graph loader).
+1. The graph is either loaded via the graph loader (from ONNX or Caffe2 format), or constructed via the C++ interface.

-2. The graph is optimized, and differentiated, if needed.
+2. The graph is differentiated if needed.

+3. The graph is optimized.

-3. Linear Algebra lowering takes place.
+4. Linear algebra node lowering takes place.

-4. Additional rounds of optimizations (both target independent and target specific.)
+5. Additional rounds of optimizations occur, both target independent and target specific.

-5. Scheduling of the graph into a linear sequence of nodes that minimizes the memory usage.
+6. The graph is scheduled into a linear sequence of nodes that minimizes memory usage.

-6. IRGen (convert the low-level graph into instructions).
+7. IRGen converts the low-level graph into instructions.

-7. IR-level optimizations.
+8. Low-level IR optimizations are performed.

-8. Backend-specific optimizations and code generation.
+9. Backend-specific optimizations and code generation are performed.